 Prague was recently named the city with the most vegan restaurants per capita in Europe.
-That means not only can you finding marvelous vegan food for breakfast, brunch, lunch, and dinner but you can also find magnificent desserts all over the city.
+That means not only can you finding marvelous vegan food in Prague for any meal and plenty of vegan shopping options, but you can also find magnificent vegan desserts all over the city.

 Here are my favorite spots for the best vegan desserts in Prague.